selfcustody/krux/docs/getting-started/features/KEF_Specifications.md

 As soon as you have data to hide, KEF offers choices for which version to use.
 That choice may be made by the user, or by the implementation, based on what is being hidden, compatibility with others, and how it may be stored/transported.
 The sample reference uses a function named `kef.suggest_versions()` to make a choice based on user's preferred mode-of-operation, the plaintext being hidden, then optimizes for a smaller KEF envelope.

 ### Encrypting and Decrypting (...and Authenticating)
 Once you know what you need to hide and how you want to hide it, you'll need something to perform the encryption.
 You'll start by stretching the user-supplied `key`, salted with `id` for a number of `iterations` to **derive** the 256-bit AES key.
-Next you'll need to **encrypt** the plaintext (possibly with a random `IV`/Nonce) according to the chosen KEF version, so that the result is a cipher-payload `cpl`.
+Next you'll need to **encrypt** the plaintext (possibly with a random `IV` / Nonce) according to the chosen KEF version, so that the result is a cipher-payload `cpl`.
 To reverse this process, you'll need something to **decrypt** and **authenticate** the cipher-payload `cpl` -- again according to the rules of the particular KEF version.
 The sample reference uses a class named `kef.Cipher` for stretching the `key`, encrypting plaintext to `cpl`, and decrypting / authenticating `cpl` back into plaintext.

 ### Padding and Unpadding
 Depending on the mode-of-operation of your version, you may need to **pad** the plaintext.
 If so, there will also be a need to **unpad** during the decryption process.
 The sample reference uses functions named `kef.pad()` and `kef.unpad()`, which are called from inside the `kef.Cipher` object when encrypting and decrypting.